brshallo/piececor/README.md

 By default a Fisher z-transformation is applied to the individual correlations when calculating the weighted correlation.
 See `?weighted_abs_mean_cors` for more information.

+See the end of section [Correlation metric](#correlation-metric) for an example calculating a p-value on piecewise correlations.

 # Customizing